Thrive your way

 Family therapy can be helpful when relationships feel strained, communication breaks down, or family members are feeling exhausted or stuck.
 The aim is greater understanding, clearer communication, and relationships that feel safer and more sustainable.

-I am a Psychologist based in Onehunga, Auckland, and over the past 30 years I’ve had the privilege of working with people of all ages across Education, Mental Health, Disability, and Private Practice settings.
+I am a registered psychologist based in Onehunga, Auckland.
+For more than 30 years, I’ve had the privilege of working with people of all ages across Education, Mental Health, Disability, and Private Practice settings.
 This experience has given me a deep appreciation for the many different ways people learn, grow, and thrive.

-For the past 18 years, I’ve specialised in working with neurodivergent people and their loved ones.
-While each person’s individuality is valued and honoured - and every therapeutic relationship is unique - I bring a thorough understanding of both the challenges and strengths that commonly shape neurodivergent experiences.
+For the past 18 years, I have specialised in working with neurodivergent people and their loved ones.
+While each person’s individuality is valued and honoured — and every therapeutic relationship is unique — I bring a thorough understanding of both the challenges and strengths that commonly shape neurodivergent experiences.

 Our work is collaborative and tailored to the individual needs, strengths, and goals of each person.